-Warning Even Subversion can perform some operations using URLs, there is not support for URLs inside centos-art.sh script.
+Warning There is no support for URLs actions inside centos-art.sh script.
 The centos-art.sh script is designed to work with local files inside the working copy only.
-If you need to work on URLs directly, use Subversion command-line interface instead of centos-art.sh script.
+If you need to perform URL actions directly, use Subversion commands instead.